ttadano/alamode/docs/source/anphondir/inputanphon.rst

  :Default: None
  :Type: String
- :Description: When ``FC2XML`` is given, the harmonic force constants in this file will be used for calculating dynamical matrices.
+ :Description: When ``FC2XML`` is given, the harmonic force constants in this file are used for calculating dynamical matrices.
 It is possible to use different size of supercell for harmonic and anharmonic terms, which are specified by ``FC2XML`` and ``FCSXML`` respectively.

 ````